Sightseeing in Newcastle

-The Tyne Bridge was opened in 1928 and links Newcastle to Gateshead, it is a popular landmark and can be seen from across the city as can the Gateshead Millenium Bridge both of which are great locations to take pictures from to add to your holiday snaps.
+The Tyne Bridge opened in 1928 links Newcastle to Gateshead and is a popular landmark.
+It can be seen from across the city as can the Gateshead Millenium Bridge, both of which are great locations to take pictures from to add to your holiday snaps.

 Newcastle is also home to some magnificent examples of architecture and historic buildings.
 The Castle Keep dates from the 12th century and is open to the public all year round; they often hold events such as re-enactments and jousts to show what traditional medieval life was like at the castle.
 With an ancient history dating back to before the construction of the castle it's a great history lesson and you can still see the ancient remains of the city walls today.

 St. Nicholas Cathedral dates from 1359 and is a striking landmark of Newcastle.
 It contains beautiful medieval stained glass windows, religious relics and memorials including one of an unknown knight thought to have served under Edward I; it is well worth a visit to admire from inside and out.